-The role of this task force is to advise and assist Dance/NYC’s disability initiative on behalf of the organization and the dance field in the metropolitan area.
+The role of this task force is to advise and assist Dance/NYC’s Disability.
+Dance.
+Artistry. initiative on behalf of the organization and the dance field in the metropolitan area.
 To learn more about these leaders and advocates, read their biographies below.

 Additionally, Infinity Dance Theater presents a video, “Task Force," inspired by the task force and its membership.

 Click task force members' names to access their bios: